You can get from Palma Airport to Can Picafort by taxi transfer, car hire and bus. Here we provide information on each option.

 If you opt to rent a car at Majorca airport in order to get to Can Picafort, note that it is reasonably easy and the drive isn’t too far or tiring.

-Simply head out of the airport and get onto the main highway in the direction Palma city.
+Simply head out of the airport and get onto the main road in the direction Palma city.
 You will join the Autovia Ma-19 to Palma city.
 If your hire car was collected from one of the car hire sites next to the airport on the east side, then you will join the main highway by the gas station just one junction earlier.

 Continue on the Ma-19 for approximately 4.3km/2.7miles, 3 minutes, until junction 3.